process-analytics/bpmn-visualization-examples/projects/typescript-vanilla-with-parcel/README.md

-# Integrate `bpmn-visualization` in a vanilla TypeScript project build with Parcel
+# Integrate `bpmn-visualization` in a vanilla TypeScript project built with Parcel

 Parcel v2 is used in this project: https://parceljs.org